erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/2-install-en.md

 > [!NOTE]
 > On the first Windows boot, it will not see any Wi-Fi networks, just restart it by holding down the power button, and after reboot when you try connect to yuor network and you see "ice-cream" click "try again" 7 times
 ### Boot back into Android
-> Use your backup boot image and flash from fastboot
+> Use your backup boot image and flash it in fastboot

 ```cmd
 fastboot flash boot boot.img